MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/understand-explore/what-is-information-protection.md

 These templates can be part of a label's configuration, so that when a specific label is applied to a document (or email message), the data is both classified and automatically protected.
 The templates can also be selected by users or administrators in products and services that support the Azure Rights Management technology.

-This example shows how you might select a template or rights management option to a label:
+This example shows how you might select a template or rights management option for a label when you configure the Azure Information Protection policy from the Azure portal:

 ![Example of selecting templates in the Azure portal](../media/templates-infoprotection-callouts.png)

-The same templates are available to configure mail flow rules for Exchange Online, which supports the Azure Rights Management technology:
+The same templates can be selected from the Exchange admin center, to configure Exchange Online mail flow rules, which support the Azure Rights Management technology:

 ![Example of selecting templates for Exchange Online](../media/templates-exchangeonline-callouts.png)